JS12540/Generative-Deep-Learning-for-Text/README.md

 The generated text showcases the impact of temperature on the diversity and creativity of the language model.
 As mentioned in the code, a low temperature results in repetitive text, while higher temperatures lead to more interesting and creative outputs.
 A recommended generation temperature of about 0.7 provides a balanced mix of learned structure and randomness.

-> As you can see, a low temperature value results in very boring and repetitive text and can sometimes cause the generation process to get stuck in a loop.
-With higher temperatures, the generated text becomes more interesting, surprising, even creative.
-With a very high temperature, the local structure starts to break down, and the output looks largely random.
-Here, a good generation temperature would seem to be about 0.7.
-Always experiment with multiple sampling strategies!
-A clever balance between learned structure and randomness is what makes generation interesting.

 ## GPT-3 Comparison

 It's worth noting that GPT-3, a state-of-the-art language model, shares similarities with the architecture trained in this example.
 GPT-3 employs a deep stack of Transformer decoders and a significantly larger training corpus.